 Services and programs provided by UC San Diego Health enhance the lives of patients and residents of the community in many ways.
-UC San Diego Health’s community benefit involves providing medical care to those in need, as well as programs and services that promote health and healing in response to identified community needs.
+Our benefits to the community include providing medical care to those in need, as well as programs and services that promote health and healing in response to identified community needs.

 - Improve access to health care services